ariq-ojan/subscription-analytics/README.md

     }
   ```
 The program contains **10 hard-coded existing subscribers data**.
 New users can be added using the "Add New User" menu.

+## Limitations
+- Program is restricted to the year of 2025, current time is **frozen at December 31st, 2025.**
+- As a mockup, this program does not have any memory, any changes made to the database **will be lost after exit.**

 ## How to Use

 ### Main Menu